astampoulis/makam-paper-funpearl/anonsupp/literate/09-metaml.md

 AUTHOR.
 Still, try implementing something like this without a metalanguage...
 It takes a long time!
 As a result, it limits our ability to experiment with and iterate on new language-design ideas.
 That's why we started working on Makam.
-That took a few years, but now we can at least show a type system like this in 27 pages of a single-column PDF!
+That took a few years, but now we can at least show a type system like this in 28 pages of a single-column PDF!

 ADVISOR.
 I wonder where all these voices are coming from?

+STUDENT.
+They somehow sound like the ghosts of people who left academia for industry?